dimitri-gigot/lambda-http-helper/README.md

 This is the Response ***function***,

-- It help your to "prepare" your response.
+- It helps you to "prepare" your response.
-- It return a function that take the actual data as parameters.
+- It returns a function that takes the actual data as parameters.

 #### JSON response example
 ```js